-Drain A pipe normally laid below ground level including fittings and equipment and intended to convey foul water or surface
+Drain A pipe normally laid below ground level including fittings and equipment and intended to convey foul water or surface water to an outfall.

 Factor of safety in relation to any building means the ratio of resisting forces to applied forces for a given loading condition.
 It is generally expressed to two significant figures.